The Absolute Best Places to Visit in India

 Whilst I believe that India is one of the most incredible destinations in the world, I’m also the first to admit that traveling in India can be a culture shock and a challenge for even the most experienced traveller and planning your first trip to India can seem like a daunting task.
 To help I put together a complete step by step guide to preparing for your first trip to India.

-What do you think – Where are your favourite places in India?
+What do you think – Where are your favourite places to visit in India?

 If you liked this post please pin me! 🙂